 Why Are Red-Eared Sliders Considered Such a Dangerous Invasive Species?

-While red-eared sliders are undoubtedly cute, in many parts of the world, they’re seen as a complete menace rather than as an adorable pet.
+Red-eared sliders are seen as a menace rather than as an adorable pet.

 There are many reasons that these turtles can devastate non-native ecosystems, including their lack of natural predators, long lifespans, and ability to out-compete smaller turtle species.
 All these things enable them to quickly dominate new ecosystems, upsetting the delicate balance of life found therein.